Atkinson-Lab/Tractor-tutorial/Rfmix.md

 #### B. Aligning common variants between query vcf and reference panel

 The goal of this step is to find the common variants of the haplotype reference panel and our admixed population.
-Running the following script, Shapeit will produce two files `alignments.strand`, `alignments.strand.exclude`, which tell us the variants we should exclude in the downstream analysis.
+Running the following script, Shapeit will typically produce two files `alignments.strand`, `alignments.strand.exclude`, which tell us the variants we should exclude in the downstream analysis.
+However, the dataset I am using here doesn’t have any variant conflicts, and therefore we can ignore this potential issue for now.

 ```
 shapeit -check \
         --input-vcf ADMIX_COHORT/ASW.unphased.vcf.gz \
         --input-map HAP_REF/chr22.genetic.map.txt \
-        --input-ref HAP_REF/chr22.haplotypes.gz HAP_REF/chr22.legend.gz HAP_REF/ALL.sample \
+        --input-ref HAP_REF/chr22.hap.gz HAP_REF/chr22.legend.gz HAP_REF/ALL.sample \
         --output-log alignments
 ```